 General

 The primary purpose of a MAC sublayer is to transfer MSDUs between MAC sublayer entities.
 The information required for the distribution system service(#120) to operate is provided by the association services.
-Before an MSDU can be handled by the distribution system service(#120), a STA is “associated.” (#SP192)
+Before an MSDU can be handled by the distribution system service(#120), a STA or an MLD is “associated.” (#SP192)

 To understand the concept of association, it is necessary first to understand the concept of mobility.